yash-2507/React-Tic-Tac-Toe/README.md

-# React-Tic-Tac-Toe
+# React Tic-Tac-Toe
-A simple Tik-Tac-Toe game using React.JS Hooks
+A simple Tic-Tac-Toe game using React.JS Hooks

 You can enjoy the game with your partner. <br />
 <b>Tech used:</b>